How to Clean Couch with Steam Cleaner

-Our family spends a lot of time in the living room, watching tv, lounging, and having wonderful conversations on the couch.
-However, with two rowdy toddlers with their snacks and their filthy hands and the occasional juice, coffee, or wine spill, the couch seems to get its fair share of wear and tear.
+Our family spends a lot of time in the living room, watching TV, lounging, and having wonderful conversations on the couch.
+However, with two rowdy toddlers with their snacks and their filthy hands and the occasional juice, coffee, or wine spill, the sofa seems to get its fair share of wear and tear.

-While a simple wipe-down or dust-off may do the trick in getting rid of light spills, I have come to realize that my couch needs deeper cleaning every so often to remove deeper stains.
-However, instead of spending hundreds of dollars to hire a professional upholstery cleaning company to clean my couch, I’ve entrusted an upholstery cleaner and I do the job myself.
+While a simple wipe-down or dust-off may do the trick for light spills, I have come to realize that my couch needs a deeper cleaning every so often to remove deeper stains.
+However, instead of spending hundreds of dollars to hire a professional upholstery cleaning company to clean my couch, I’ve opted to do the job myself.

 A steam cleaner or upholstery cleaner will do wonders, from tackling a specific stain on the couch to refreshing the entire couch.
 It removes stubborn, tough stains, dirt, and grease while also sanitizing surfaces.
 So if you are hoping to save yourself some time and money, check out my step-by-step guide on how to clean a couch with a steam cleaner without the need for professional cleaners.